 Because movies tell stories, and stories are set in a specific time, and that specific time in human history had a particular aesthetic, and that particular aesthetic was reflected in the typography of that time and that place.

-As a designer, you are not supposed to mindlessly extrapolate one epoch typeface to a present-day poster, but you will no doubt benefit from taking that epoch typeface as a starting point for your design.
+As a designer, you are not supposed to mindlessly extrapolate one epoch typeface to a present-day poster.
+Still, you will undoubtedly benefit from taking that epoch typeface as a starting point for your design.

 That is why the 2017 version of Disney’s Beauty and the Beast used a type with ornaments that slightly evoke the german fonts of 1700; that is why the type of Jojo Rabbit in 2019 had the same vibe as the socialist propaganda designed by constructivist artists in the 1910s; that is why the Duffer brothers wanted a type for Stranger Things that reminded them of the covers of a Stephen King’s novel in the ’80s.

-There’s no doubt to it: if you want to use typography to create movie posters, history is your friend.
+There’s no doubt about it: if you want to use typography to create movie posters, history is your friend.

 Movie Poster Education